DeveloperWil/always-edit-in-html/readme.txt

 2. Option turned on and page/post is in HTML mode.
 Visual and Text tabs removed.

 == Changelog ==
+= 2.4.2 =
+* Tested on WordPress 5.6 with Classic Editor plugin activated

 = 2.4.1 =
 * Tested on WordPress 5.0.3 with Classic Editor plugin activated
 * Added note to readme - this plugin works on 5.0 in conjunction with the Classic Editor plugin